JFLarvoire/SysToolsLib/README.md

   They can be added easily to existing scripts, and make it much easier to debug complex interacting scripts.
   More info [here](Docs/System Script Libraries.md).
 - A configure.bat/make.bat system for Microsoft Visual C++, allowing to build multiple versions of C tools from a common source, with commands familiar to Unix developers.
-Targets: BIOS, DOS, WIN95, WIN32, IA64, WIN64, ARM.
+Target environments: BIOS, DOS, WIN95, WIN32, IA64, WIN64, ARM, ARM64.
   More details in the [MsvcLibX documentation](C/MsvcLibX/README.md).
 - A set of debugging macros for C programs, similar in use and effect to those for scripting languages. [debugm.h](C/include/debugm.h)
 - MsvcLibX.lib - A Microsoft C library eXtension, implementing many Unix C Library functions that Microsoft never provided.